IaBrilliant/Particle-Identification/README.md

 # Particle-Identification

-The project was completed jointly with Benjamin Forster, supervised by Prof. Morgan Wascko.
+The project was completed in 2020 jointly with Benjamin Forster, supervised by Prof. Morgan Wascko.
 Personal responsibilities included generation of samples and CNN development.